bydeen/bydeen.github.io/_posts/2024-07-16-postgres-costs.md

    The `LIMIT` clause is applied as a top-level plan node.
 Therefore, row counts for base relations and intermediate nodes are calculated without considering the `LIMIT` clause.

+3. Other commonly used parameters are:
+  - `qpqual_cost`
+  : CPU cost of evaluating the `WHERE` clause.
+  - `tlist_eval_cost`
+  : Cost of evaluating the target list expressions.
+The target list defines the result of the query.
+More details about target list can be found [here](https://www.postgresql.org/docs/current/querytree.html).

 <!-- For simplication, this post assumes no parallelism is used, that is, only one worker is assigned. -->

 If a operator is disabled (i.e., `enable_xxx` is not true), PostgreSQL adds a `disable_cost` (set to 1.0e10) to the startup cost.
 This effectively prevents the optimizer from selecting the operator.